 The pioneer culture and Laura Ingalls Wilder have a lot to teach us modern-day folk.
 We will explore 5 lessons we can learn in this series.
 The first lesson is living simply.
 But first, let us learn a little more about Laura and why she can teach us lessons that still apply today.

 Laura Ingalls Wilder was fascinating in that she lived during a span of incredible change in America.
-She went from growing up on the wild frontier, where there was no electricity and people traveled by wagon and literally lived off the land, to be able to fly in an airplane across the ocean and travel through Europe!
+She grew up on the wild frontier.
+For example, on the frontier, there was no electricity, and people traveled by wagon.
+In addition, people literally lived off the land.
+Then, Laura lived to be able to fly in an airplane across the ocean and travel through Europe!
 She experienced change and progress like no other time period in history.

 But through it all, Laura always held to her pioneer upbringing and virtues.
 She found a way to weave those skills, those lessons she learned from childhood into societal and industrial changes.

 The “Little House” series of books Laura wrote became the most popular children’s books in America.
 Many of us grew up reading her books.
 Now, we are introducing our own children to these delightful classics.
 But when these books first came out, they hit a generation of children who would never experience the frontier, and it was exciting![thrive_leads id=’2694′]

 Boys could live the adventure of hunting wild animals, building cabins, tanning hides, and chopping wood.
 Girls could create their own world of rag dolls, maple candy, butter churning, and making a home from nothing.
 These stories were a fantasy for many children who had never experienced this life.

 Why was this frontier life so intriguing?

 Well, for the same reason why it is so intriguing today: It was adventurous.
 The unknown.
 Life and death, and full of love and relationships.